1-dayclair/sinclair_day_rorschach_capstone/README.md

 ***This application is always undergoing updates***

-***Notice: Upon signing up and/or logging into the site, our system may take one to two minutes to communicate the data.***
+***Notice: Upon signing up or logging into the site, our system may take one to five minutes to communicate the data.
+Patiently wait or hit enter a few times***

 ***Currently being updated***
 ***The chat assistant is purposley configured to answer questions in the manner that it does***